 QNE Software is a localized accounting system Philippines option known for its user-friendly interface and customizable reporting tools.
 It assists with financial accounting, progress billing, and sales distribution modules.

-It is tailored to meet local business requirements and challenging environments in the region.
+The developers built it specifically for local business needs and challenging environments in the region.
 The software offers real-time processing, data handling, database recovery, and scheduled backup, enabling users to manage their accounting operations efficiently.

 - Cloud-based deployment